 Safety belt usage also differed by vehicle type.
-Occupants in the cabs of pickup trucks wore belts less often (83.8%) compared to occupants in other vehicle types.
-Front seat occupants in sport utility vehicles wore belts most often (92.3%), followed by occupants in passenger cars (90.5%) and then vans (90.2%).
-Between the years 2013 to 2017, safety belt use increased in all vehicle types.
-However, pickup occupants still maintain a large usage gap behind occupants in the next lowest vehicle type (6.4 percentage points less than van occupants in 2017).
+Occupants in pickup trucks wore belts less often (81.7%) compared to occupants in other vehicle types.
+Front seat occupants in vans wore belts most often (92.2%), followed by occupants in passenger cars (91.8%) and then sport utility vehicles (91.4%).

-Occupants in pickups have exhibited lower usage every year of the survey.
-Clearly, pickup truck occupants not wearing a wearing a safety belt have a downward pull on the annual statewide usage rate.
+Occupants in pickups have exhibited lower usage than those in other vehicle types every year of the survey.
+Pickup truck occupants still maintain a large usage gap behind occupants in the next lowest vehicle type (9.7 percentage points less than SUV occupants in 2018).
+Clearly, pickup truck occupants have a downward pull on the annual statewide usage rate.